 Street Art Walks Belgrade (STAW BLGRD) is a research project conducted by the Belgrade-based Civil Association Artikal.
-Our goal is to explore artistic production in the local scene in 2017 and 2018.
+Our goal is to explore artistic production in the local scene from 2017 to 2025.
 These walks are also imagined as an educational part of our work, adjusted to a wider audience and accessible to everyone who finds graffiti and street art even remotely interesting.

 The ongoing offer Belgrade Street Art Experience is made in collaboration with Explore Belgrade! and covers graffiti, street art and murals.
 The walks lasts for 3h and takes place in the city's very center.
 For booking, please visit Explore Belgrade! website, or if you're interested in other walks offered here on our site, write to us: streetartwalksbelgrade(at)gmail.com.
 For any updates, follow our Facebook page.